Donat Savoie

-Donat Savoie (born in Montreal, Quebec) is a Canadian anthropologist, was the interim Executive Director of Canada's Inuit Relations Secretariat and chief federal negotiator for Nunavik self-government before his retirement in 2006.
+Donat Savoie (born in Montreal, Quebec) is a Canadian anthropologist.
+He served as the interim Executive Director of Canada's Inuit Relations Secretariat and chief federal negotiator for Nunavik self-government before his retirement in 2006.

-Early years
+Early life and education

 Savoie left on May 3, 1967 for the Eastern Arctic, to the Ungava Bay community of George River, now known as Kangiqsualujjuaq, Quebec.
 There he lived with Inuk printmaker Tivi Etok and family while doing research for his masters' project.
 He received a B.S. degree in Anthropology from the University of Montreal in 1968, and a master's degree in Anthropology the following year.